-This Scorpio season, we’re going to take a look at the chart of Dorothy Dandridge, a black actor, signer and entertainer born November 9, 1922 in Cleveland Heights, Ohio.
+This Scorpio season, we’re going to take a look at the chart of Dorothy Dandridge, a black actor, singer and entertainer born November 9, 1922 in Cleveland Heights, Ohio.
 Dandridge is a Scorpio sun, Cancer moon, and Leo rising.
 Her Lilith placement is also prominent—at 29 degrees of Aries, it sits in a relatively close conjunction to her midheaven in the ninth house.

 Since Dandridge has a Leo ascendant, her chart ruler is the sun, which falls in her fourth house of home, family and foundations in the sign of Scorpio.
 Many folks with the ascendant ruler in the fourth house are more influenced by their parents than most people; specifically, their parents and upbringing influence the direction their life takes in a clear or public way.

 In Dandridge’s case, her mother, Ruby Dandridge, and her mother’s lover had Dandridge and her sister performing in a kids ensemble from an early age.
 The sisters, Vivian and Dorothy, had a song-and-dance routine called The Wonder Children.
 This set Dorothy Dandridge up for a life as a performer, and soon after the Great Depression she got her first job playing on a comedy short in Hollywood.

 Dandridge’s acting career was characterized by the tension that exists among race, gender and sexuality.
 The first black woman ever to be nominated for the Academy Award for Best Actress, Dandridge was a trailblazer in many ways, and had to navigate a performance culture environment even more hostile than it is today.